NVIDIA/workbench-example-hybrid-rag/README.md

 8. Now you may query your documents!

 ## Tutorial 3: Using a Local Microservice
-Spinning up a Microservice locally from inside the AI Workbench Hybrid RAG project is an area of active development.
+Spinning up a Microservice to run locally from inside this AI Workbench Hybrid RAG project is an area of active development.
 This tutorial has been tested on 1x RTX 4090 and is currently being improved.
-In this tutorial, you will see how to generate a model repository for the Mistral-7B-Instruct-v0.1 model and run the NIM for that model.
-Any other choice of model will require customization of code and scripts.
+In this tutorial, you will see how to generate a model repository for the Mistral-7B-Instruct-v0.1 model and run the NIM container for that model.
+Any other choice of model will require further customization of code and scripts.
 Please see Tutorial 4 for details.

 Here are some important **PREREQUISITES**:
 * This tutorial assumes you already have this Hybrid RAG project cloned to your AI Workbench.
 If not, please first follow the first few steps of the basic [Quickstart](#quickstart).